The georeferenced raster (Raster)#

 Important

-will automatically cast the dtype
+Getting a ndarray filled with nan will automatically cast the dtype to numpy.float32.
+This

-might result in larger memory usage than in the original Raster
+might result in larger memory usage than in the original Raster (if of int type).

-Thanks to the Masked-array NumPy interface, NumPy functions applied directly to a Raster
+Thanks to the Masked-array NumPy interface, NumPy functions applied directly to a Raster will respect nodata

-values as well as if computing with the MaskedArray
+values as well as if computing with the MaskedArray or an unmasked ndarray filled with nan.

-will automatically cast between different dtype
+Additionally, the Raster will automatically cast between different dtype, and possibly re-define missing

 Arithmetic#

-can be applied any pythonic arithmetic operation (+
+A Raster can be applied any pythonic arithmetic operation (+, -, /, //, *,

 # Add 1 and divide raster by 2